-The relatively small number of clusters in the world (253 total, 118 marked as least-reached in the Joshua Project database), is psychologically much easier to deal with than the nearly 7,000 least-reached people groups which are commonly put before people.
+The relatively small number of clusters in the world (253 total, 118 marked as least-reached in the Joshua Project database), is psychologically much easier to deal with than the over 6,600 least-reached people groups which are commonly put before people.
 The task seems much more doable, and this is an energizing factor.

 Every people group in the Urdu Muslim People Cluster is considered unreached.